CBN vs. CBG: Which Cannabinoid Should You Choose?

 CBN and CBG have been identified in numerous studies as having properties that alleviate swelling and discomfort.
 CBG may also have neuroprotective properties, with research suggests it may help in lessening nerve tissue irritation.
 Research suggests how CBG interacts with the ECS may make it more beneficial in reducing feelings of discomfort.

 As noted, CBN may improve sleep quality by reducing sleep disturbances.
 CBG may help you fall asleep.
-Each cannabinoid has properties that can possibly provide relief from pain, which contributes to poor sleep.
+Each cannabinoid has properties that can possibly provide relief, which contributes to poor sleep.
 CBG may reduce feelings of discomfort associated with its neuroprotective properties.

 The best way to get the most benefits from the hemp plant compounds is to take a full spectrum CBD product.
 It is a holistic approach because full spectrum CBD has CBD, less than 0.3% THC, minor cannabinoids that include CBN and CBG, flavonoids and terpenes.
 You get the full power of the hemp plant compounds.
 CBD products enhanced with higher concentrations of CBN and CBG may provide the relief sought.